mcjauregui72/FilmDatabase/README.md

 ![readme22](graphics/readme22.png)

-The final dataframe-to .csv-to table necessary to create is for ‘movies’.
+The final dataframe-to .csv-to table needed was for ‘movies’.
 Selected columns from the ‘en_movies’ data set were assigned to a dictionary called ‘data’.
 A data frame was then made from this dictionary.
 Within that data frame, all ‘movie_id’ values were converted from string to integer type using .astype(int). ‘release_date’ values were also converted from string to datetime type with the pd.to_datetime method.
 Null values were assigned to the ‘tagline’ and ‘release_date’ columns that were missing data.
 Finally, ‘movies_df’ was exported to a .csv file for further use.

 ![readme23](graphics/readme23.png)